Heartwarming: Fallout 3

-Three Dog frequently updates his listeners on the actions of the player character, with a particular spin placed on his / her exploits depending on whether you have good, neutral or bad karma.
-If you reach Level 20 with good or very good karma, this is what Three Dog will say about you — and it will warm your heart to know your actions have been appreciated:
+- Three Dog frequently updates his listeners on the actions of the player character, with a particular spin placed on his / her exploits depending on whether you have good, neutral or bad karma.

 All right, children.
 It's time for Three Dog to be honest with ya.
 Here it is, plain as day - I used to think we were all well and truly fucked.
 The good ole U.S. of A... ahhh, she's a mess.
 I had pretty much written us all off.
 But that was before a certain kid from Vault 101...
 I've always given it to you straight, have I not?
 For good or ill, Galaxy News Radio has been the voice of truth on these airwaves.
 So believe me when I tell you that I was wrong.
 Dead wrong.
 That kid from Vault 101 is the Last, Best Hope of Humanity.
 We'll get through this, children.
 You just gotta believe.
 For now, listen close, as I share yet another of our friend's adventures.

-In an earlier example, right after meeting James' child, he ends his radio message with a plea to James to let his son/daughter know how they are doing, because their child misses them.
+- Right after meeting you, he ends his radio message with a plea to your father James to let his son/daughter know how he's doing, because his child misses him.

-And it was from a Vault that turned the dwellers into mindless killing machines, you were giving hope back to the wasteland, another chance to listen to that sweet music again.
+- And you found the violin in a derelict Vault that turned the dwellers into mindless killing machines - you were giving hope back to the wasteland, another chance to listen to that sweet music again.

 Two weeks later, you wake up and look around, seeing Elder Lyons has been keeping tabs on your status, as well as any followers you may or may not have had.
 You just found that you hadn't died and can't find peace in the afterlife as you thought you were going to.
 You ask Elder Lyons what happened and he explains everything that's been happening.
 You realize that you didn't die because it wasn't your time to die just yet.
 Some unearthly, all-knowing entity decided you needed to live because the Wasteland still needs you.
 So you get up and decide to continue to fight the Enclave until every last one of those bastards is dead.